vporsnev/chat_app/README.md

 # Chat App

 ## About
-Simple Chat app with login, one chat room, picture and location adding functions.
+Simple Chat app with login, one chat room, picture and location attachement functions.
 The app provides users with a chat interface and options to share images and their location.
 App is written with React Native, Expo, and Google Firestore Database.

 ## Features